rse/cau/README.md

 Abstract
 --------

-This is a small Command-Line Interface (CLI) for managing X.509 Certificate Authority bundles and applying them onto a Debian or Alpine GNU/Linux system.
+Certificate Authority Utility (CAU) is a small utility for managing the X.509 certificates of Certificate Authorities (CAs), which are required for validating certificates in the context of SSL/TLS and similar Public Key Cryptography scenarios.

 Installation
 ------------